 Post-op Day #5

-By day #5, I was on my own as my husband had to go back to work.
-The pain had not subsided much and the lumpy, painful throat was the worst part of the whole ordeal as it felt like razor blades.
-I felt like I was in a brain fog too.
-I guess going from taking no medications most of my life to 2-3 different medications in one week will have that effect.
+By day #5, I was on my own as my husband went back to work.
+The pain hadn't subsided much and the lumpy, painful throat was the worst part of the whole ordeal.
+It felt like razor blades in my throat.
+I was in a brain fog going from taking no medications most of my life to 2-3 different medications in one week.
 I started spacing the pain medication out for longer intervals and the neck brace seemed to exacerbate the pain.
-I was advised to wear the brace during all waking hours and that I could have it off for sleeping.
+I was advised to wear the brace during all waking hours and could have it off for sleeping.

 Post-op day #6

 The fun kept coming.
-I woke up abruptly at 11:30 that night with a choking feeling, as if my tongue was swollen.
+I woke up abruptly at 11:30 that night with a choking feeling as if my tongue was swollen.
 I also had no sense of taste.
-It took me awhile to realize that I was breathing fine and not having an allergic reaction to something, so I finally settled back down and went back to sleep.
+It took me a while to realize I was breathing fine and not having an allergic reaction to something.
+I finally settled down and went back to sleep.
 Who knows what that was all about?

 I got my first look at my incision with the steri-strips off that morning and it didn't look so good.
-My nursing expertise told me right away that it looked infected, so I called my surgeon's office and they called back with a prescription for antibiotics just to be on the safe side.
+My nursing expertise told me right away it looked infected, so I called my surgeon's office and they called in a prescription for antibiotics to be on the safe side.

 Post-op Day #7

-I got out and walked 2 miles today.
-This was a huge victory for just being one week out.
+I got out and walked two miles today.
+This was a huge victory for being one week out.

 Post-op Day #8

-Today I started really thinking about my marathon running and that maybe one day soon, I could train hard again!
-I was really feeling good, could swallow without pain, and felt that healing was finally taking place.
+Today I started thinking about my marathon running and how maybe one day soon, I could train hard again!
+I felt good, swallowed without pain, and felt healing was finally taking place.